MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 ## Role requirements

-You need the Common Data Service user role to use the business card reader.
+You need the Microsoft Dataverse user role to use the business card reader.

 ## Key properties